Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 Topics that attract the most marks

-There is considerable crossover between the topics in this list and the one above; we should expect topics which appear more often to come out with a higher average mark.
+There is considerable crossover between the topics in this list and the one above; expect topics which appear more often to come out with a higher average mark.
 Here is the list of twenty common question topics worth the most marks:

 1. Speed, distance, time